 - 2 teaspoons powdered sugar for dusting

-Adjust oven racks to upper and lower middle positions.
-Place a 12-inch oven-safe skillet on lower rack and preheat the oven to 425 degrees.
-Line a rimmed baking sheet with aluminum foil for easy cleanup.
+- Adjust oven racks to upper and lower-middle positions.
+Place a 12-inch oven-safe skillet on the upper rack.
+Line a rimmed baking sheet with aluminum foil for easy cleanup and place on lower rack.
+Preheat the oven to 425 degrees.

-In a large bowl, whisk together eggs, 2/3 cup sugar, vanilla, and salt until pale and smooth, about 1 minute.
-Whisk in remaining 1/2 cup flour until smooth.
-Whisk in milk and cream until combined.
+- In a large bowl, whisk together eggs, sugar, vanilla, and salt until pale and smooth, about 1 minute.
+Whisk in remaining ½ cup flour until smooth.
+Whisk in cream and milk until combined.

-Carefully remove skillet from oven (handle will be very hot) and set on wire rack.
+- Carefully remove skillet from oven (handle will be very hot).
 Add butter and swirl to coat bottom and sides of skillet (butter will melt and brown quickly).

-Immediately pour batter into skillet and arrange cherries evenly on top (it's ok if some sink into the batter).
-Transfer skillet to lower rack.
+- Immediately pour batter into skillet and top evenly with cherries (it's okay if some sink into the batter).
+Transfer skillet to upper rack.

-Transfer to wire rack and cool 25 minutes.
+- Transfer to a wire rack and cool 25 minutes.
 Dust with powdered sugar.
 Slice into wedges to serve.

 - Cherries: I like to use a cherry pitter to remove pits, but you can also use a pairing knife.
 This recipe calls for fresh cherries, but you can substitute frozen or even canned cherries.
 Thaw and/or drain the cherries in advance, then make the recipe as directed.